Malerkotla: Gurudwara Haa Da Naara Sahib

+It is said that he uttered ‘haa’ or ‘hai’ in anguish of the punishment imposed on the two Sahibzadas.
+This became known as ‘Haa da Naara’.

+On learning of this, Guru Gobind Singh blessed the Nawab and the people of Malerkotla with everlasting peace.
+This incident has been narrated over the years and gave Malerkotla a special place in the Sikh narrative.
+Gurudwara ‘Haa da Nara’ was built by Sikhs to commemorate this act of Nawab Sher Mohammed Khan.

 Education

 Urdu is taught alongside Punjabi in Malerkotla schools due to the local Punjabi Muslim majority.

 Nawab Sher Mohammad Khan Institute of Advanced Studies in Urdu, Persian and Arabic is part of Punjabi University, Patiala, and is named after one of the founders of Malerkotla State.
 It provides facilities for higher research in the languages and literature of Urdu and Persian up to PhD level and additionally runs classes for M.A.
 (Persian), Certificate courses (Urdu, Persian and Arabic), MSc (IT) two years, MSc (IT) lateral entry, PGDCA (one year), CCA (six months) and M.A (psychology).